Where to Start

 Who Can Apply?

-- There is no age limit but there is an expectation that you should be fit and healthy enough to care for a child safely through to adulthood.
+- For local adoption and permanent care there is no age limit but there is an expectation that you should be fit and healthy enough to care for a child safely through to adulthood.

-- Couples who have been married or in a stable de facto relationship for at least two years are apply to apply.
+- Couples who have been married or in a stable de facto relationship for at least two years are able to apply to adopt.

-- Currently single people are not eligible to apply to adopt, but can apply to become the permanent carer of a child.
-(See the Permanent Care information below)
+- Currently single people are not eligible for local adoption in Victoria, but can apply to become the permanent carer of a child.

 In Victoria local adoptions are possible through the Infant Adoption program.
 This program is for the adoption of babies under 12 months of age.
 These are children whose birth parents voluntarily relinquish their child for adoption, with usually only a small number of infants requiring adoptive placements in Victoria each year.